mvolkmann/blog/src/htmx.md

 TODO: Try this.
 The {% aTargetBlank "https://htmx.org/attributes/hx-validate/",
-"hx-validate" %} attribute cause an element to validate itself using the HTML5 Validation API before a request is send.
+"hx-validate" %} attribute causes an element to validate itself using the HTML5 Validation API before a request is sent.
-This occurs by default for form elements, but not for other kinds of elements.
+This occurs by default for `form` elements, but not for `input`, `textarea`, and `select`elements.
-TODO: What other kinds of elements have a value to be validated?
+When those elements have `hx-\*` attributes that send an HTTP request, adding `hx-validate="true"` causes them to be validated before the request is sent.

 ## Boosting